MieszkoGulinski/mieszkogulinski.github.io/src/misadventures-ghost-compute-engine.md

 ## RAM

-Running `ghost doctor` says that the instance
+Running `ghost doctor` says that the instance doesn't have enough RAM, even though everything is installed on a VM with 1 GB of RAM, [which is enough according to Ghost documentation](https://ghost.org/docs/install/ubuntu/#prerequisites).
+I don't know if it's going to cause problems.